 World-renowned beer judges (and anyone else who's ever had a cold one before) know how important smell is to the taste of a quality beer.
 Drinking beer outside eliminates those stale bar aromas that quash the taste of your brew.
 Take a deep breath of pure forest air, then take a sniff of your freshly poured ale.
 Is that delicious piney smell your beer or the actual pine behind you?
 Both!
 Now stop sniffing and start sipping.

 SHADE KEEPS BEER COLD

 Another downside of pubs and bars: they're warm.
 The ideal beer temperature depends on the type of beer, but hovers around 35° - 50° F. Toasty warm breweries and restaurants heat up your beer, making it lose its crisp flavor.
-But a fall evening breeze in fresh mountain air will keep your drink chilled for hours (especially in a Glacier Stainless Pint).
+But a fall evening breeze in fresh mountain air will keep your drink chilled for hours (especially in a Glacier Stainless Tumbler).
 Put on your flannel and grab a blanket and enjoy your beer that's literally as cold as the [insert mountain range you're nestled in].

 YOU WORK OFF THOSE CALORIES

 There are about 140 calories in a 12oz beer, and the heavier the beer, the heavier the calorie count.
 No need to count those calories, though, if you earned your beer with a jaunt in the great outdoors - with a hike, swim, paddle, bike ride, or perhaps a cartwheel or two.
 No more light beer for you!

 Beer (in healthy moderation) reduces stress and releases endorphins.
 You know what else reduces stress and releases endorphins?
 Being outside!
 No crowds, no grumpy bartenders, no strangers spilling drinks in your general vicinity.
 Beer + the great outdoors = total relaxation.

 NO BEER SNOBS IN THE WOODS